CMSC 341 - Project 4: A Recruiting App - Fall 2025

 Hash collisions should be resolved using the probing policy specified in the m_currProbing variable.
 We insert into the table indicated by m_currentTable.
 After every insertion we need to check for the proper criteria, and if it is required, we need to rehash the entire table incrementally into a new table.
 The incremental rehashing proceeds with scanning 25% of the table at a time and transfer any live data found to the new table.
 Once we transferred the live nodes in the first 25% of the table, the second 25% live data will be transferred at the next operation (insertion or removal).
 Once all data is transferred to the new table, the old table will be removed, and its memory will be deallocated.

-If the DNA object is inserted, the function returns true, otherwise it returns false.
-A DNA object can only be inserted once.
+If the Person object is inserted, the function returns true, otherwise it returns false.
+A Person object can only be inserted once.
 The hash table does not contain duplicate objects.
-Moreover, the location ID value should be a valid one falling in the range [MINLOCID-MAXLOCID].
-Every DNA object is a unique object carrying the DNA's sequence and the location ID.
-The DNA's sequence is the key which is used for hashing.
+Moreover, the ID value should be a valid one falling in the range [MINID-MAXID].
+Every Person object is a unique object carrying the Person's key and the ID.
+The Person's sequence is the key which is used for hashing.

 After every deletion we need to check for the proper criteria, and if it is required, we need to rehash the entire table incrementally into the current table.
 The incremental rehashing proceeds with scanning 25% of the table at a time and transfer any live data found to the new table.
 Once we transferred the live nodes in the first 25% of the table, the second 25% live data will be transferred at the next operation (insertion or removal).
 Once all data is transferred to the new table, the old table will be removed, and its memory will be deallocated.

-If the DNA object is found and is deleted, the function returns true, otherwise it returns false.
+If the Person object is found and is deleted, the function returns true, otherwise it returns false.

 Additional Requirements